Dougley/Neko.js/README.md

 Installing the bot is simple.
 Open terminal/cmd in the Neko.js folder and `npm install` to install.

 ### Configuration
 You'll find a `config.example` file in the Neko.js root.
 Edit the file with your own setting and rename the file to `config.json`.
 Most of the config values are self-explanatory.
-The only value worth making a note of is the `server` value, which is the string of characters found at the end of an invite link.

 For example, the `server` value for https://discord.gg/0Lv5NLFEoz3P07Aq would be `0Lv5NLFEoz3P07Aq`